Euro zone weighs Cyprus bailout and whether depositors should help pay

 At Monday's meeting, euro zone ministers will examine a variety of options to finance the bailout and ensure that it is "sustainable" - that Cyprus can repay what it borrows.

-Among the provisions expected in a program is the privatization of state assets, starting with the island's telecoms company which could raise up to 1.5 billion euros, and the restructuring of the bloated banking sector.
+Among the provisions expected in a programme is the privatisation of state assets, starting with the island's telecoms company which could raise up to 1.5 billion euros, and the restructuring of the bloated banking sector.

 German officials, backed by the Netherlands and Finland, have also pushed for depositors in Cypriot banks to help pay for the cost of the rescue, a process known as a "bail-in".